milesreng/bitblit-api/README.md

 - **Blend Modes**: Includes 12 different blend modes for pixel blending to create various visual effects.
 - **Tiling Modes**: Supports multiple tiling modes like repeating, clamping, and mirroring to enhance texture mapping.

+## Acknowledgements
+This project was initially started as an assigment for CS345 – Graphics Software Architecture at Duke University.
+[Dr. Mike Reed](https://cs.unc.edu/person/mike-reed/) taught the course and provided the code found in the `apps` and `include` files.

 <!-- ## Getting Started

 ### Prerequisites